RoboticsJogja/WRO2021FE/README.md

 ### Electromechanical Components
 The self-driven vehicle uses 6 different components:
 1. `Raspberry PI` is a series of small single-board computers (SBCs) developed in the United Kingdom, able to be connected to a number of different outputs and inputs such as visual ouput to a computer screen or an input from a keyboard.
 Other than that, it has multiple General-Purpose Input/Output (GPIO) pins able to be connected to modules such as sensors and motors, receiving input and/our output, computing information, and giving commands by using Python or Scratch as its programming language.
 It uses a  Broadcom BCM2837 SoC with a 1.2 GHz 64-bit quad-core ARM Cortex-A53 processor, with 512 KB shared L2 cache.
 3. `DC Motor and L298N Motor Driver Module` The L298N is a dual-channel H-Bridge motor driver capable of driving a pair of DC motors.
 That means it can individually drive up to two motors making it ideal for building two-wheel robot platforms.
-It is a commonly used component for prototypes and hobbyist projects, as it is easy to use and interface the L298 with a Raspberry Pi or an Arduino.
-Other than its minimal design, it also provides an onboard 5V regulator that you can use to power your 5V circuits very conveniently
+Other than its minimal design, it also provides an onboard 5V regulator that can be used to power 5V circuits very conveniently
-5. `MG90S Servo Motor`
+5. `MG90S Servo Motor` is a lightweight micro servo motor with metal gear and comes with high output power.
+This servo motor serves as a steering mechanism as it controls the vehicle's front wheel's angle.
-6. `HC-SR04 Ultrasonic Sensors`
+7. `HC-SR04 Ultrasonic Sensors`At its core, the HC-SR04 Ultrasonic distance sensor consists of two ultrasonic transducers.
+The one acts as a transmitter which converts electrical signal into 40 KHz ultrasonic sound pulses.
+The receiver listens for the transmitted pulses.
+If it receives them it produces an output pulse whose width can be used to determine the distance the pulse travelled.
+The sensor is small, easy to use, and offers excellent non-contact range detection between 2 cm to 400 cm with an accuracy of 3mm.
+Since it operates on 5 volts, it can be hooked directly to any 5V logic microcontrollers.
-7. `TCS Colour Sensor`
+8. `TCS3200 Colour Sensor` is a sensor that uses a TAOS TCS3200 RGB sensor chip to detect color.
+It also contains four white LEDs that light up the object in front of it.
+The TCS3200 has an array of photodiodes with 4 different filters, 16 photodiodes with filters sensitive to each of the three colours, Red, Green, Blue, and 16 photodiodes without a filter.
+By selectively choosing the photodiode filter’s readings, you’re able to detect the intensity of the different colors.
+The sensor has a current-to-frequency converter that converts the photodiodes’ readings into a square wave with a frequency that is proportional to the light intensity of the chosen color.
+This frequency is then, read by the Raspberry Pi.
-8. `Push Button`
+9. `Push Button` a simple push button is used to start the vehicle.
-9. `Indicator LED`
+10. `Indicator LED` a single LED is used to indicate whether the program is running or not.
-10. `Voltage Regulator`
+12. `8, 1.5 V Rechargable Batteries` this vehicle needs 12 volts of electrical power to run, hence 8, 1.5 V Rechargable batteries are used.
-11. `8 1,3 Volt Rechargable Batteries`
+13. `DC Stepdown with Voltmeter` is used to control the power input from the batteries, and as a voltmeter to indicate the remaining voltage available from the batteries.

 ### Code Compiling Process

-_This part must be filled by participants with the technical clarifications about the code: which modules the code consists of, how they are related to the electromechanical components of the vehicle, and what is the process to build/compile/upload the code to the vehicle’s controllers._
+As a Raspberry Pi, an SBC, is used as a controller, the coding, building, and compiling of the program is done directly within the vehicle, and is set to automatically run on boot.